dalibor-frivaldsky/parametric-fff-printable-turnbuckle/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/dalibor-frivaldsky/parametric-fff-printable-turnbuckle/main?labpath=build.ipynb)

 ## Printing instructions
-PLA shows comparably high tensile strength to other FFF materials and is easy to print with.
+PLA shows [comparably high tensile strength][1] to other FFF materials and is easy to print with.
 The project was developed on Prusa MK4 using PrusaSlicer, so the recommended settings are based on this fact.

 - Material: PLA, Printer: Prusa MK4, Slicer: PrusaSlicer >= 2.6
   - perimeters: 3